gfredericks/debug-repl/README.md

 A macro which will break only if the wrapped code throws an exception.

+## nREPL compatibility

+A major change in the nREPL ecosystem around 2018 resulted in a confusing situation for dev setups involving a composition of different nREPL-based tools.
+Because the maven artefact id change (`org.clojure/nrepl` -> `nrepl/nrepl`) and the base namespace changed `clojure.tools.nrepl` -> `nrepl`), it is possible to have both the old version and the new version of nREPL on the classpath at the same time, with the possibility that some tools expect to use one and some tools expect to use the other.

+debug-repl assumes the old version of nREPL for versions `0.0.9` and earlier, and supports both as of version `0.0.10`; if it happens that both versions are on your classpath, debug-repl will optimistically pick the newer version; however, likely the best situation is to figure out how to only have the newer version on your classpath.

 ## TODOs

 - Implement `(throw! ex-fn)` for unbreaking and causing the original